jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 }
 ```

-> We can add the same validation logic to this method, since it will be called for the items in the customer's cart.
-The main difference in this case is we get the information from a `CommerceOrderItem` object; to find more methods you can use with a `CommerceOrderItem`, see [CommerceOrderItem](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderItem.java) and [CommerceOrderItemModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderItemModel.java).
+> We will add the same validation logic to this method, since it will be called for the items in the customer's cart.
+The main difference in this case is we get the information from a `CommerceOrderItem` object; see [CommerceOrderItem](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderItem.java) and [CommerceOrderItemModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderItemModel.java) to find more methods you can use with a `CommerceOrderItem`.

 Lastly, define the language keys for our validator's error messages.
 Add the keys and their values to a [Language.properties](./liferay-n9b2.zip/n9b2-impl/src/main/resources/content/Language.properties) file within our module: